kashyap-thakar/kashyap-thakar/README.md

 ﻿### About Me
-- Software Engineer Intern @ 7Span
+- Software Engineer @ 7Span
 - Bachelor of Engineering @ SAL College of Engineering